 In March 2009, the County of Santa Barbara instituted taking immediate, cost-effective and coordinated steps to reduce the County's collective Greenhouse Gas (GHG) emissions.
 The County has since accelerated existing or established new sustainability initiatives, including making clean energy and building efficiency improvements to public facilities, and helping residents and businesses do the same.
-In May 2015, Fishe County-recently approvedate an Energy and Climate Action Plan (ECAP) to lower GHG emissions to 15% below baseline levels (2007) by 2020 and provide for additional reductions beyond 2020.
-The ECAP includes fifty-50 emission reduction measures encompassed in the following eleven-11 categories:
+In May 2015, the County adopted an Energy and Climate Action Plan (ECAP) to lower GHG emissions to 15% below baseline levels (2007) by 2020 and provide for additional reductions beyond 2020.
+At the State level, SB 32 and Executive Order B-30-15, extend the goals of AB32 and set a 2030 goal of reducing emissions 40% below 1990 levels by 2030 and 80 percent below 1990 levels by 2050.
+The ECAP includes fifty emission reduction measures encompassed in the following eleven categories: